MT3DMS UPGRADE

 a problem related to the ‘reuse’ option in the Sink/Source Mixing (SSM) Package.
 If a

-model includes a certain number of point sources with user-specified concentrations,
+model includes a certain number of point sources with user-specified

-period.
-For subsequent stress periods,
+first stress period.
+For subsequent

-the number of point sources with specified concentrations can be set to -1 to
+stress periods, the number of point sources with specified concentrations can

-reuse the point source information entered for the first stress period.
-A problem in Version 4.00 may cause the
+be set to -1 to reuse the point source information entered for the first stress

-option to function incorrectly under certain circumstances.
+cause the option to function incorrectly under certain circumstances.

 2. Fix